-TO: MIT Biology Majors

-FROM: H. Robert Horvitz, Professor of Biology
+TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: December 18, 2018

-DATE: August 7, 2018

-I am writing to inform you of an exciting offering from the Department of Biology for the 2018-2019 academic year: a set of 8 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the 2018-2019 academic year: a set of very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology, cell biology, synthetic biology, cancer biology, immunology, parasitology, biotechnology, diagnostics, therapeutics and human disease.
+The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology, cell biology, biotechnology, diagnostics, drug delivery, therapeutics and human disease.